EnablonBEichinger/Outlook_to_Jira/README.md

 - **Jira_Upload_Testing.ps1** - This is a testing script.
 Only a shell of the main section this is here in order to be able to test the variables for Jira access to ensure that items are working properly before the first large push of data.
 - **Outlook_To_Jira.ps1** - This is the weekly sync script.
 Running this script will pull all non-filtered calendar entries in to Jira.
 - **Outlook_To_Jira_Updates.ps1** - A seperate script adding the ability to do mid-week syncs for new items.
 For an item to be added to Jira it needs to be added to the "Jira Update" category.
 Be sure to remove it from the category after syncing or it will create a duplicate on the next run.
+- **Outlook_To_Jira-Edit_Categories.ps1** - This version of the script will also utilize a category called 'Jira Uploaded'.
+This category will be ignored from being uploaded and will be added to any item that is uploaded so that it will not be duplicated if the script is run in the same week.

 ### Filters
 The use of the Private flag in Outlook is a filter in this script.
 If a user does not want to transfer a calendar entry to Jira the calendar entry can be marked as ***Private***.